WilliamCSA04/hardermode-plugin/README.md

 slow effect will be increased by 1, capped at slowness IV.

+Stray also has a 10% chance do drop a [ice](https://minecraft.fandom.com/wiki/Ice).

+### Husk

+Husk has a 10% chance to drop a sand block.

 ## Loot generation

 Changes were made on loot generation.